F.3 Equal Opportunity and Non-Discrimination Policy

 Chelsea Givens

-Title IX Coordinator and Affirmative Action Officer
+Title IX Coordinator and Director of Institutional Equity

 Wright Administration Building, Forum Wing, Room 171A